 The gallery's program is characterized by a high diversity of artistic genres represented these belonging to the classic media painting, drawing and graphic arts, sculpture and installation as well as photography.
 Complementing the shows on a high quality level, bibliophile catalogue editions are released.

-Galerie Karsten Greve Cologne is located in the center of the city, close to the Diocesan Museum "Kolumba", the “Museum für Angewandte Kunst – MAK” and the Cologne cathedral.
-Karsten Greve opened his other European galleries in Paris (in 1989) and in St. Moritz (in 1999).
+Galerie Karsten Greve Cologne is located in the center of the city, close to the Diocesan Museum "Kolumba", the “Museum für Angewandte Kunst" (MAK) and the Cologne cathedral.

 +49 (0)221 257 10 12